Written by Phil Cerroni

 Last Updated on Monday, 25 March 2013 12:44

-McWhorter Elementary will participate in a Skype call to Mount Everest on March 28.
+- McWhorter Elementary only U.S. school to participate Sype call to Mount Everest

 - Officers train to be prepared for school violence